Quinnipiac University

 Logistics

-Generally, the recipient will post or publish their work at the end of the spring semester in the academic year covered by the scholarship.
+Generally, the recipient will post or publish their work at the end of the spring semester.

 Contact Us